 The spookiest treatments to get booked for a petrifying pamper

 There are some seriously spooky spa treatments available across the world.
-Why not ramp up the fear factor during your next spa day by adding a few Halloween-inspired spa treatments to your schedule?
+Why not ramp up the fear factor during your next spa day by adding a few horror-inspired spa treatments to your schedule?
 Here are a couple of our favourite boo-tifying treatments…

 Get wrapped up like a mummy